apify/apify-docs/docs/actors/running/compute_units.md

 The factors, in order of importance, are:

-- Using a browser or plain HTTP: launching a browser ([Puppeteer](https://pptr.dev/)/[Playwright](https://playwright.dev/)) is resource-intensive and slow.
+- **Using a browser or plain HTTP**: launching a browser ([Puppeteer](https://pptr.dev/)/[Playwright](https://playwright.dev/)) is resource-intensive and slow.
 Working with plain HTML ([Cheerio](https://cheerio.js.org/)) can be up to **20 times** faster.

-- Run size and frequency: large runs can utilize full resource scaling and are not subjected to repeated actor start-ups (as opposed to many short runs).
+- **Run size and frequency**: large runs can utilize full resource scaling and are not subjected to repeated actor start-ups (as opposed to many short runs).
 Always opt for larger batches, if possible.

-- Page type: heavy pages like Amazon or Facebook will take more time to load regardless whether you use a browser or Cheerio.
+- **Page type**: heavy pages like Amazon or Facebook will take more time to load regardless whether you use a browser or Cheerio.
 Large pages can take up to **3 times** more resources to load and parse than average pages.

 **Our [article on estimating consumption](https://help.apify.com/en/articles/3470975-how-to-estimate-compute-unit-usage-for-your-project) contains more details on what determines consumption.**